 Like social media page hacks, these sorts of hacks can often be motivated by an agenda.
 However, these hacks are often aimed at farming personal data through data skimming or by hiding links to malware and other viruses.

 You should do everything possible to secure your website and domain name.

 These examples of hackers exposing business services can impart important lessons for small businesses.

 When you sign on with a business service, it’s important to do your research.
 Large, widely-used services often make attractive sales pitches to small businesses.
 Popularity often means that these services are easy to use and widely vetted by customers.

-If you’re a small business, consider whether you need to use a multinational company or not.
-It would be best if you looked for a service provider more tailored to a business your size.
+Consider whether you need to use a multinational company if you’re a small business.
+It would be best to look for a service provider more tailored to a business your size.
 You’re much more likely to keep your business safe if you use providers less likely to draw attention to themselves on the international stage.